Welcome to Shadow Youth High School Ministry!

 • Same grade

-• A community that is both fun and safe
+• A fun and safe community to build lasting friendships

-• Loving and caring relationships with fellow students and adult leaders
+• Loving, supportive relationships with peers and leaders

 • Biblical guidance on how to seek, serve, and share Christ